SnackKing/SnackKing.github.io/clintrac.md

 		<div class="inner">
 			<!-- Content -->
 			<h2 id="content">Background</h2>
+			<p>This project was sponsored by Erik and Sinead Yarberry from the OSU College of Nursing.
+They wanted an application that would allow their instructors to fill out and store their evaluation forms on tablets so they could move away from their paper system.
+This was a brand-new project with no code written at the start. </p>
 			<p>Every CSE student at OSU is required to take one of the many capstone classes during their senior year.
 The main idea of capstone is that you work on a project that will allow you to demonstrate everything that you have learned during your 4 years at the Univesity.
-I took the software engineering capstone, which required you to work with a 3rd party sponsor to elicit the project requirements</p>
+I took the software engineering capstone, which required you to work with a 3rd party sponsor to elicit, refine, and implement the project requirements throughout the semester.</p>
-			<p>My project was sponsored by Erik and Sinead Yarberry from the OSU College of Nursing.
-They wanted an application that would allow their instructors to fill out and store their evaluation forms on tablets so they could move away from their paper system.
-This was a brand-new project with no code written at the start. </p>
 		</div>
 		<div class="inner">
 			<h2>The Team</h2>
 		</div>
 		<ul class="actions">
+					<li><a href="https://www.linkedin.com/in/zachary-allegretti-37ba18154/" class="button special" style = "margin: 1em">Zach Allegretti</a></li>
+					<li><a href="#" class="button special" style="pointer-events: none;" style = "margin: 1em">Matthew Chan</a></li>
-					<li><a href="https://www.linkedin.com/in/kathy-guo/" class="button special">Kathy Guo</a></li>
+					<li><a href="https://www.linkedin.com/in/kathy-guo/" class="button special" style = "margin: 1em">Kathy Guo</a></li>
-					<li><a href="https://www.linkedin.com/in/ryan-whitney-847226132/" class="button special">Ryan Whitney</a></li>
+					<li><a href="https://www.linkedin.com/in/ryan-whitney-847226132/" class="button special" style = "margin: 1em">Ryan Whitney</a></li>
-					<li><a href="#" class="button special" style="pointer-events: none;">Matthew Chan</a></li>
-					<li><a href="https://www.linkedin.com/in/zachary-allegretti-37ba18154/" class="button special">Zach Allegretti</a></li>
 		</ul>
 	</section>
 	<section class = "spotlights">